Noureldeen75/go_doc/VR/Chapter8/ShooterBallGame.md

-# DestroyBall Script
+# ShooterBallGame Script

-The **DestroyBall** script handles the lifecycle of a GameObject in Unity.
-It deactivates the object either after a set time (using a timer) or when the object falls below a certain position.
-This script is commonly used to manage objects like falling items or projectiles in games.
+The **ShooterBallGame** script handles the mechanics of shooting objects (balls) in Unity.
+It uses an **ObjectPooler** for efficient ball reuse, alternates between multiple shooters, and aims at a target.

 ---